Ride Concepts Livewire - Women's Review

 Rigidity and Power Transfer

 The Livewire is much less rigid than most other models we tested.
 We like being able to feel our feet on the pedal, especially when trying to make micro-adjustments and found this shoe did a great job balancing rigidity and sensitivity.

 This shoe weighed in at 754-grams landing right in the middle of all the shoes in our line-up.
 Weight is an important factor for all-mountain type riding.
 You want your shoe to be light enough that you don't notice it while climbing, but beefy enough for stability.
 Ride Concepts does a great job of finding a happy medium.

-The Livewires are made up of synthetic material (like most flat pedal shoes), which is great for protection, but sometimes not the best for breathability.
+The uppers of the Livewire are made of synthetic material (like most flat pedal shoes), which is great for protection, but sometimes not the best for breathability.
 Above the synthetic material is mesh with plenty of holes to provide more air to your feet.

-However, because this shoe is on the heavier that comes with sacrificing some breathability if it is a hot day (above 75 degrees), we recommend wearing a light sock with this shoe.
+However, because this shoe is on the heavier side, that comes with sacrificing some breathability if it is a hot day (above 75 degrees), we recommend wearing a light sock with this shoe.

-After miles and miles of riding through all kinds of terrain in the Sierras along with grabbing the occasional beer afterward, these shoes passed our durability test with flying colors.
+After miles and miles of riding through all kinds of terrain in the Sierra along with grabbing the occasional beer afterward, these shoes passed our durability test with flying colors.

 Ride Concepts makes a high-quality, durable shoe.
 Most of the material is welded together (except for some of the material on the side).
 This method held up through our testing.
 The soles and side of the shoe suffered some marks from the pins, but not as much as other models tested.
 The Livewire also features an elastic strap across the tongue to easily store your shoelaces.